 6.32.1 Applicability to language

+The vulnerability as described in ISO/IEC TR 24772-1 clause 6.32 minimally applies to Python.

-Python functions return a value of None when no return statement is executed or when a return with no arguments is executed.Python’s only subprogram type is the function.
+Python functions return a value of None when no return statement is executed or when a return with no arguments is executed.
+Python detects attempts to return uninitialized arguments and raises the NameError exception.

+Python’s only subprogram type is the function.
 Even though the import statement does execute the imported module’s top-level code (the first time it is imported), the import statement cannot effectively be used as a way to repeatedly execute a series of statements.

-Python passes arguments by assignment, which is similar to passing by pointer or reference.
+Python passes arguments by assignment, which is similar to passing by reference.
 Python assigns the passed arguments to the function’s local variables but having the address of the caller’s argument does not automatically allow the called function to change any of the objects referenced by those arguments – only mutable objects referenced by passed arguments can be changed.
 Python has no concept of aliasing actual arguments with formal parameters where a function’s variables are mapped to the caller’s variables such that any changes made to the function’s variables are mapped over to the memory location of the caller’s arguments.
 However, aliasing occurs on the objects designated by parameters.
+For example:

+class C():

+def __init(self, number):

+self.comp = number

+A=C(7) #A.comp == 7

+B=C(14) #B.comp == 42

+def fun(X,Y):

+X.comp = 8

-a = 1
+Y.comp = 42

+print(X.comp) #=> may be 8, but also 42, depending on call

+fun(A, B) # call prints 8

+fun(A, A) # call prints 42

+# #similarly: # (A.comp == 7 and B.comp == 14;

-def f(x):
+def fun(X):

-x += 1

-print(x)#=> 2

-f(a)

-print(a)#=> 1
+X.comp = 8

+B.comp = 42

+print(X.comp) #> may be 8, but also 42, depending on call

+fun(A) # call prints 8

+fun(B) # call prints 42

-In the example above, an immutable integer is passed as arguments and the function’s local variable is updated and then discarded when the function goes out of scope therefore the object the caller’s argument references is not affected.
-In the example below, the argument is mutable and is therefore updated in place:
+In the example above, class instances are passed as arguments and their components are updated.
+While the local variables are discarded when the function goes out of scope, changes to the components of their designated objects remain in effect.

+In the example below, the argument is mutable, and is therefore updated in place and aliasing takes place:

 a = [1]